 and their relationships with and influence on Lincoln have been largely ignored

 or minimized by historians.
 Why?

-The simple answer is that most Negros as well as whites were illiterate and therefore left little personal written evidence of their existence.
+The simple answer is that most Negroes as well as whites were illiterate and therefore left little personal written evidence of their existence.
 As one Springfield Negro historian put it more than 90 years ago: “The history of the colored people of Sangamon County, like the sources of the common law, is shrouded in some mystery.
 The writer is confronted with an embarrassing lack of available data and must draw his material from the memories of such of the older settlers as remain, and to a still larger extent, from their descendants.”

-Nineteenth-century Springfield historians probably judged Negros as unimportant when recording the people and events of Springfield, an attitude that reflected the time and bore a conscious or unconscious prejudice toward Negros as a class or race.
+Nineteenth-century Springfield historians probably judged Negroes as unimportant when recording the people and events of Springfield, an attitude that reflected the time and bore a conscious or unconscious prejudice toward Negroes as a class or race.
 And contemporary historians who have relied upon these earlier chroniclers have unintentionally mythologized and romanticized Lincoln and Springfield, painting a city almost devoid of color.
 That flawed history is based upon four myths:

 THE FIRST MYTH: William Fleurville, who arrived in Springfield in 1831, was Springfield's first Negro resident and Lincoln's sole Negro personal acquaintance prior to his becoming President.

 THE SECOND MYTH: Neither Negro slavery nor indentured servitude existed in Lincoln's Springfield.

 THE THIRD MYTH: Prior to becoming President, Lincoln knew little of Negro life.